What is the Best Circular Saw Made in the USA? (2023)

 3. DeWalt 6-½” Cordless Circular Saw (DCS391B)

-We recommend this DeWalt model if you need a smaller circular saw but still reliable when it comes to finishing the job faster.
+If you need a smaller circular saw that’s reliable when it comes to finishing the job faster, I’d definitely recommend this DeWalt model.

-Although its 6 ½ inches blade has less cutting depth, the DeWalt DCS391B is reliable for lightweight work.
-It is part of the 20V Max series with a maximum speed of 5150 RPM.
-This can finish the work faster than other brands of the same size.
+Although its 6 ½ inches blade has less cutting depth, the DeWalt DCS391B holds up well on lightweight work.
+Part of the 20V Max series, it zips through material at a brisk 5150 RPM—beating out other saws of its size.

-What we like the most about this model is it is easy to operate due to its lightweight magnesium shoe.
+What I like the most about this model is it is easy to operate due to its lightweight magnesium shoe.
 It is also easy to maneuver and allows you to cut through an angle up to 50 degrees.
-Alternatively, you can also try the Dewalt DCS571B circular saw
+Alternatively, you can also try the Dewalt DCS571B circular saw.
+Both are stellar picks, if you ask me.

 4. Big Foot Tools 10 1/4" Wormdrive Circular Saw (SC-1025SU)